simonwoerpel/runpandarun/README.md

 services (Google Spreadsheet, Datawrapper, even another `Datastore`) can work on further

-It includes a simple command-line interface (**TODO**), e.g. for automated processing via cronojobs.
+It includes a simple command-line interface, e.g. for automated processing via cronjobs.

 ## Quickstart